akeneo/pim-community-dev/UPGRADE-1.2.md

     find ./src/ -type f -print0 | xargs -0 sed -i 's/LocalizableListener/LocalizableSubscriber/g'
 ```

+## Translations

+Has been moved from app/Resources to bundles

+## Configuration

+The app/config/config.yml and parameters.yml have been changed

 ## BatchBundle

 Please run the following commands against your database :